frontyard/cordova-plugin-exoplayer/README.md

 Please send us links to your cool projects made with this plugin so we can include them on this page!

+## Changes in version 2.5.0
+- Removed configuration element `skipTime` and replaced it with separate `forwardTime` and `rewindTime`.
+- Sending `TIMELINE_EVENT` to Cordova with `periodDurationX` and `periodWindowPositionX` properties for duration and window position for each period (marked X) in the stream.

 ## Changes in version 2.4.5
 - Added `setController` method to update the controller mid-stream.
 It accepts the same controller object that is used as part of parameters for `show` method.